 When can I begin my internship?
 Once a student has secured a "department approved" internship position, their work term would begin at the completion of the winter academic semester.
 Work terms generally start in May.

 Where do I find the internship postings?
-Internship postings are posted on the CIP website.
+Internship postings are posted on the Internship Portal and Twitter.
 Jobs are listed on the website for the exclusive use of the students in the Department of Electrical and Computer Engineering at Ryerson University.
 Applications to the job postings by persons who are neither authorized nor approved by the department will be discarded and will not be transmitted to our industry partners.

 How does the hiring process work?
 The department operates a continuous employment process that begins several months prior to the start date of a placement.
 Industry partners are encouraged to post early so that they will have a greater selection pool to select from.